slowlymore3/ChunkGenerationBenchmark/README.md

 2. Run "RunTest.bat"
     - Deletes the "world" folder
-    - Runs autoconfig.vbs, setting paper-global.yml
+    - Runs /templates/autoconfig.vbs, setting paper-global.yml
     variables for IO / Worker threads
-    - Runs createstart.vbs, creating a start.bat file
+    - Runs /templates/createstart.vbs, creating a start.bat file
-    which will allocate 90% of your free RAM to the paper server
+    which will allocate 90% of your free RAM to the server software
     - Begins the test

 3. Wait for the test to complete